 Attention: Since the new VAT threshold of € 10,000 applies across the EU it can be reached by sales to all memeber states combined.
 It is no longer necessary to reach individual thresholds in order to become subject to VAT.
 If the mark is reached across the board, for example through sales to Poland, Austria and Germany, registration is due in all of these countries at the same time.

-VAT Registration in Germany
+Register for VAT in Germany

-VAT Returns in Germany
+Submit VAT Return in Germany

 |previous VAT threshold Limit Germany||~ $108 000||100 000€|